-The plug outlet end must be no less than a 5 degree fall to the lowest point to achieve adequate drainage.
-Roofing such as ply or corrugated iron will be needed to shed water and provide protection from summer sun.
+The plug outlet end must be no less than a 5-degree fall to the lowest point to achieve adequate drainage.
+Roofing such as ply or corrugated iron will be needed to shed water and provide protection from the summer sun.
 Place into the base of the bath 1.5m of 65mm perforated drainage pipe with two layers of old stockings.
-This seals the ends and covers the perforations which stops the pipe blocking.
+This seals the ends and covers the perforations which stop the pipe blocking.

 Add pumice sand or scoria to a depth of 75mm then place shade cloth, doubled over and cut to fit, on top of filtering layer.